 For decades now, federal government and their cohorts in law enforcement have been carrying out theft of the citizenry on a massive scale.
 We’re not talking about taxes, but an insidious power known as Civil Asset Forfeiture (CAF).

-The 1980’s-era laws were designed to drain resources from powerful criminal organizations, but CAF has become a tool for law enforcement agencies across the U.S. to steal money and >
+The 1980’s-era laws were designed to drain resources from powerful criminal organizations, but CAF has become a tool for law enforcement agencies across the U.S. to steal money and property from countless innocent people.

 No criminal charge is required for this confiscation, resulting in easy inflows of cash for law enforcement departments and the proliferation of abuse.
 This phenomenon is known as “policing for profit.”